anvarik/blogauth/README.md

-a simple blog authentication example with angular/node
+a simple blog authentication example with angular/node which is taken from @kdelemme